Time-Dependent Equation-of-Motion Coupled-Cluster Simulations with a Defective Hamiltonian: Computational Details

 Our TD-EOM-CCSD propagations were carried out in the $\bar{H}$ eigenbasis representation, where $\bar{H}$ is a diagonal matrix [although the $\bar{\mu}\vdot\hat{\varepsilon}(t)$ term still introduces non-Hermiticity in the overall structure of $\bar{H}(t)$], and the left and right eigenstates are unit vectors.
 This choice allows us to express the TD Schr\"odinger equations as simple matrix-vector multiplications and provides us with easy access to population analysis, which is useful when analyzing the Rabi cycle simulations.
-Equations \ref{EQN:TDSE_R} and \ref{EQN:TDSE_L} were integrated using the 4th-order Runge--Kutta scheme, with a time step $\Delta t = 0.01$ a.u.\ ($\sim2.4\times10^{-19}$ s) and a total simulation time of $t = 5000$ a.u.
+Equations \ref{EQN:TDSE_R} and \ref{EQN:TDSE_L} were integrated using the { explicit} 4th-order Runge--Kutta scheme, with a time step $\Delta t = 0.01$ a.u.\ ($\sim2.4\times10^{-19}$ s) and a total simulation time of $t = 5000$ a.u.
 To produce the linear absorption spectrum of MgF, we employed Eq.\ \ref{EQN:GAUSS_SINE_FIELD} with $\vert\va{\varepsilon}_\mathrm{max}\vert =10^{-5}$ a.u., $t_0 = 10.0$ a.u., $\sigma=7.07\times 10^{-3}$ a.u., and $\omega_\mathrm{ex} = 1.0$ a.u., and the Fourier transform to obtain the frequency-domain spectrum was performed with $\gamma=0.005$ a.u.\ (0.136 eV).
 In our simulation of laser-driven excitations using Eq.\ \ref{EQN:SINE_FIELD}, we used $\vert\va{\varepsilon}_\mathrm{max}\vert = 2.0\times10^{-3}$ a.u.
-We stress-tested our code by performing TD-EOM-CCSD propagations with different field strengths, time steps, and total simulation times, and we found that above parameters produce stable TD propagations within the time ranges in which we are interested.
-The data produced in the stability tests can be found in the Supplementary Material.
+We stress-tested our code by performing TD-EOM-CCSD propagations with different field strengths, time steps, and total simulation times, and we found that above parameters produce stable TD propagations within the time ranges in which we are interested. { Lastly, we also monitored the probability density $\braket{\tilde{\Psi}(t)}{\Psi(t)}$, which we found to be conserved at unity throughout all simulations.
+Some of the} data produced in the stability tests can be found in the Supplementary Material.